KT Tunstall: Face to Face and Clueless (2023–present)

-In August 2023, Tunstall released an album of duets with Suzi Quatro entitled Face to Face.
+In August 2023, Tunstall released an album of duets with Suzi Quatro titled Face to Face.
 After discovering they were mutual fans of each other, they were put in touch with each other by a mutual friend.
 In November 2023, KT Tunstall was announced as a contributor to a revised version of Clueless, a new musical adapted from the 1995 film.
 It premiered in the UK at the Churchill Theatre in Bromley in February 2024 featuring an original score by Tunstall and lyricist Glenn Slater.
 The musical is set for a West End premiere at the Trafalgar Theatre in February 2025.

+In July 2026, Tunstall performed at the 2026 Commonwealth Games opening ceremony, performing her singles "Black Horse and the Cherry Tree" and "Suddenly I See", as well as a version of the chant "No Scotland, No Party" which has become synonymous with the Scotland national football team.

+On September 25, 2026, Tunstall was scheduled to perform at Oceans Calling in Ocean City, Maryland.
+When weather safety concerns caused a last minute cancellation, Tunstall personally reached out to local establishment Buxy’s Salty Dog Saloon and performed 2 sets to a packed house with countless others waiting outside.
+Local publications and social media have unofficially named her the MVP of Oceans Calling 2026.